duburcqa/jiminy/README.md

 The data of the simulation can be exported in CSV, raw binary format, or read directly from the RAM memory to avoid any disk access.
 The complete list of features, development status, and changelog are available on the [wiki](https://github.com/Wandercraft/jiminy/wiki).

-Python2 and Python3 bindings have been written using the open-source library [Boost Python](https://github.com/boostorg/python).
-Yet, it is recommended to use Python3 over Python2 since support will be dropped in the future.
+Python bindings have been written using the open-source library [Boost Python](https://github.com/boostorg/python).
+It supports both Python2 and Python3, yet it is recommended to use Python3 over Python2 since support will be dropped in the future.

 **The Doxygen documentation is available on [Github.io](https://wandercraft.github.io/jiminy/) and locally in `docs/index.html`. **